fabiomolinar/rust_book/README.md

 - Borrows should be as short as possible and always happen before mutations.

 ## Using Structs to Structure Related Data

+## Enums and Pattern Matching

+## Managing Growing Projects with Packages, Crates, and Modules.